 The Royal Colleges of Radiology (RCR) and Royal College of Obstetrics and Gynaecology (RCOG) currently advise women wanting to get pregnant, to obtain myomectomy for a large single or a small number of fibroids especially when they are subserosal or intramural.
 When they are small and submucosal or intracavity hysteroscopic myomectomy is preferable in experienced hands.
 UFE is probably now an acceptable alternative with large or particularly multiple fibroids and can be combined with myomectomy.

 All private insurance companies now cover for UFE.
 MRI scans will usually be charged on top of the usually quoted figures.
-UFE is available at the Princess Grace Hospital in London.
+UFE is available by Dr Nigel Hacking at a number of hospitals in Southampton, Trinidad and London.

 A number of institutions will now quote for overseas patients.
 Travel arrangements and full costs should be included wherever possible.
 To arrange an appointment with Dr Nigel Hacking please click here.